StanfordSpezi/SpeziTemplateApplication/TemplateApplication/Supporting Files/TemplateApplication.docc/Setup.md

 #
 -->

-The Spezi Template Application is a fully functioning iOS application built using Spezi that can be used as a starting point for creating your own iOS app.
+The Spezi Template Application is a fully functioning iOS application built using the [Stanford Spezi](https://spezi.stanford.edu) ecosystem that can be used as a starting point for creating your own iOS app.
 The following tutorial will walk you through the steps needed to configure your Mac to build and run the Spezi Template Application, after which you can customize it for your own project.

 ## 1. Install Xcode